Bicycles provide swift transport, access to education, health and income - especially for young women and children.

 learn how in 60 seconds.
 WATCH THE VIDEO

-£10 will help us get a bike to Africa.
+£10 will help us provide bikes to Africa.

 In most African rural communities, young women are responsible for collecting water and firewood.
 Head loading is very common.
 This puts strain on the neck, compressing the spine, often causing long term damage.
 As well as a means of transport, a bicycle can be modified to carry heavy goods and instead of head loading, preventing long term ailments and promoting good health.
 They are also invaluable for traveling health workers coping with the AIDS epidemic.